 The Authority has also played a significant role in supporting its partners during the national emergency through our representation on, and support of the objectives, of the Derbyshire Local Resilience Forum.
-Our activities include communicating the message for visitors to stay at home, protect the NHS and save lives, supporting the police in their work across the National Park and giving reassurances that we were continuing to care for the National Park and bringing nature, history and the beauty of our National Park indoors to people's homes.
+Our activities include communicating the government guidance from messages for visitors to stay at home, protect the NHS and save lives to hands, face, space and fresh air, supporting the police in their work across the National Park and giving reassurances that we were continuing to care for the National Park and bringing nature, history and the beauty of our National Park indoors to people's homes.

-The Leadership Team have set in place a rhythm of meetings to manage the organisation's response based on the following strategic objectives:
+The Leadership Team set in place a rhythm of meetings to manage the organisation's response based on the following strategic objectives, which has been taken up by the Management Team following the re-structure:

-- 1. To support government messages stay at home, protect the NHS, and save lives. - 2.
-To support our staff as they work at home, unless undertaking essential safety tasks, in line with strict government guidance. - 3.
-To return to business as usual (BAU) as much as possible with staff working from home, recognising the pressure on some services are impacting on some BAU activity. - 4.
-To understand and manage down business costs and losses - 5.
-To start to plan for recovery and the future
+- 1. To support government messages from stay at home, protect the NHS, and save lives to hands, face, space and fresh air. - To support our staff as they work at home, unless undertaking essential safety tasks, in line with strict government guidance and then moving to opening up Aldern House to allow those staff who were unable to work from home to work at the offices; putting the wellbeing of our staff, volunteers and Members at the forefront of our approach. - 3.
+To return to business as usual (BAU) as much as possible with staff working from home, Aldern House or around the Park, recognising the pressure on some services are impacting on some BAU activity. - 4.
+To understand and manage down business costs and losses. - 5.
+To start to plan for recovery and the future as the government continues to progress through the four-step roadmap to cautiously ease lockdown restrictions.

-Before the lockdown ended the Leadership Team were actively planning on how the Authority could manage the recovery process.
-During 2020/21 the Authority will be reviewing its response to the emergency and using this to update our business continuity arrangements.
-There will also be social and financial challenges in the coming months as the international community recovers from the significant impact of the virus and the lockdown.
-This has therefore been identified as a key issue that will affect our effectiveness during 2020/21.
+The Leadership Team and latterly the Management Team have been actively planning on how the Authority manages the recovery process and continues to review its response to the emergency and using this to update our business continuity arrangements.
+The social and financial challenges are still being encountered as we emerge from the third national lockdown which has seen the international community focusing on the roll out of vaccinations.
+The significant impact of the virus and the lockdowns are still very much being felt and this has therefore been identified again as a key issue that will affect our effectiveness during 2021/22.